UPPMAX/HPC-python/docs/day3/big_data.rst

    - Divide GB RAM of the booked node with number of cores.

-   - Example: 128 GB node with 20 cores
+   - Example: 128 GB node with 16 cores
-       - ~6.4 GB per core
+       - ~8 GB per core
+   - NOTE: You may get less due to background system threads running in the background.
+       - Example: On Bianca you may get 7 GB instead of 8 GB.

 .. admonition:: How much memory do I get with 5 cores?
    :class: dropdown

    - Multiply the RAM per core with number of allocated cores..

-   - Example: 6.4 GB per core
+   - Example: 8 GB per core
-       - ~32 GB
+       - ~40 GB

 .. admonition:: Do you remember how to allocate several cores?
    :class: dropdown